maymyozin89/56-German-Judgements-on-6-StVO-Vorbeifahren/README.md

 | `document_name`       | The name of the Word document containing the court decision. |
 | `normative_sentences`   | The annotated normative sentences extracted from the court decision.  |

+### Files

+- `annotations.csv`: A CSV file that includes:
+  - `document_name`: The name of the Word document.
+  - `annotated_sentences`: The normative sentences extracted and annotated from the corresponding court decision.

 ## How to Use

 1. **Download the dataset**: You can download or clone this repository to your local machine using the following command: